top of page

 • HIIT (High-intensity interval training ) / AMRAP (As many repetitions as possible)

-1. No Physical Activity/ Sedentary Lifestyle/ Lack of Strength Training
+1. Sedentary Lifestyle and Lack of Strength Training

 METs (metabolic equivalent of task) is the amount of energy used while sitting quietly.
 For example, walking at a moderate pace of 2.8-3.2 miles per hour (mph) on a level, firm surface is approximately 3.5 METs, which means that the body is using 3.5 times the amount of oxygen than is required when sitting still at rest.
-Here are the suggestions for how many hours will it be active according to the person;
+Here are some guidelines for physical activity by age and condition:

-• Children ages 3 through 5: At least 3 hours daily.
+• Children ages 3 through 5: A minimum of 3 hours of physical activity daily is recommended.

-• Children and adolescents ages 6 through 17: At least 1 hour daily of moderate-to-vigorous activity with both aerobic and strength movements.
+• Children and adolescents ages 6 through 17: At least 1 hour of moderate-to-vigorous activity daily with a combination of aerobic and strength movements.

-• Adults: At least 150 to 300 minutes weekly of moderate-intensity aerobic exercise and at least 2 days weekly of muscle-strengthening exercises
+• Adults: At least 150 to 300 minutes weekly of moderate-intensity aerobic exercise, in addition to 2 days weekly of muscle-strengthening exercises.

 • Women who are pregnant or postpartum: Aim for 150 minutes weekly of moderate-intensity aerobic exercise.

-• Adults with physical disabilities and chronic conditions: Similar to adults but must be personalized.
+• Adults with physical disabilities and chronic conditions: Similar to adults, but the plan must be personalized to suit their unique needs.

-On the other hand, strength training will increase your muscle mass, so it will also allow you to burn more calories easily and this will affect the resting metabolic rate.
-'Muscle mass decreases by about 3-8% per decade after the age of 30, and this decrease rate increases even more after the age of 60'.
+Alternatively, strength training increases muscle mass, making it easier to burn calories and boost the resting metabolic rate.
+As we age, muscle mass decreases by around 3-8% per decade after age 30, and this rate accelerates even further after age 60.

 can exercise improve metabolism